 Electrically, variables such as resolution, output type, channels, voltage, etc., should be specified to meet the individual application requirements.
 In the vast majority of installations, incremental encoders are most suitable.
 Quadrature output is useful in order to avoid edge jitter during stoppage.
 Special attention should be given to the potential for static discharge, grounding, and isolation of the encoder.

 Environmental considerations are important when specifying your encoder.
 Take into account the encoder's exposure to liquids, fine particulates, extreme temperatures, and washdown requirements.
-An IP66 or IP67 seal protects against moisture ingress, while a a stainless steel or polymer composite housing to mitigate the effects of harsh cleaning chemicals and solvents.
+An IP66 or IP67 seal protects against moisture ingress, while a stainless steel or polymer composite housing to mitigate the effects of harsh cleaning chemicals and solvents.

 We're here to help.
 Our engineers and encoder experts will respond quickly to your toughest, most technical encoder questions.